SarthakS93/SearchFromGoogle/README.md

 Simple google search from command line tool.
-Run from the terminal and get the links alongside.
+Run from the terminal and get top 4 results and the links alongside.

 Note-
 Works on Linux, Mac OS